bgeu/textbasedzombie/README.md

 If the developer desires to modify the code in the future, the provided story.txt file can be modified later by following the correct formating.

 The format used for the story.txt file is the following:
-_ represents the spaces between words.
+An underscore represents the spaces between words.
-+ represents the end of a line.
+The plus sign represents the end of a line.
 @ represents the end of the list of questions.
 Question # formatting is a 4 digit for example question 1 will be 0001.
 -> indicates the question that the answer choice will jump to.